Graduate Program Application FAQ

 The Neuroscience Program's "Training faculty" are a group of faculty who serve as rotation and thesis advisors.
-NSP faculty who are not listed as training faculty serve on thesis guidance committees, participate in the teaching of core courses, and provide valuable expertise across a broad spectrum of basic and clinical neuroscience research areas.
+Ffaculty who are not listed as training faculty serve on thesis guidance committees, participate in the teaching of core courses, and provide valuable expertise across a broad spectrum of basic and clinical neuroscience research areas.

 Yes.
 All Neuroscience Program students serve for at least one semester as teaching assistants for undergraduate courses in neuroscience or related disciplines, usually during the second year of training.

 In addition to taking courses, conducting research, and gaining teaching experience, what else do students in the Neuroscience Program do?